ehdinayan/Cloud-exercises/Exercise_2/README_ex2.md

 ## Description:

 Hellow, the entire program is based in this [url](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/) and its links.

+**Update:** *Since Debian 11 has been released in August 14th 2021 in its stable version, this program uses the https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/SHA512SUMS url.*

 I would like to write a script wich can check and download current **Debian stable iso CD amd64 netinstall** version by itself when a new release is effectively available.**Update:** *Well it is possible to modificate it to get whatever Debian iso you want, just adding options*

-**Update:** *Really important thing is to achieve MD5SUMS file and it first line content to get this program working.*
+**Update:** *Really important thing is to achieve MD5SUMS/SHA512SUMS file and it first line content to get this program working.*

 In order to do so I am using curl and wrote a makefile wich extracts the md5sum of specific version from official file through egrep, in order to compare it with existing CD iso file if any.